santeripuranen/SuperDCA/SuperDCA/README.md

 ## About

 SuperDCA is a tool for global direct couplings analysis (DCA) of input genome alignments.
-SuperDCA implements the pseudo-likelihood maximization DCA algorithm (plmDCA) in a fairly efficient manner and is capable of inferring parameters for genome alignments with at least up to 10^5 loci significant loci and thousands of samples in a shared-memory multi-core compute environment.
+SuperDCA implements the pseudo-likelihood maximization DCA algorithm (plmDCA) in a fairly efficient manner and is capable of inferring parameters for genome alignments with at least up to 10^5 significant loci and thousands of samples in a shared-memory multi-core compute environment.

 ## Building SuperDCA